 By James M. Dorsey

-Mr James M Dorsey is a visiting senior research fellow at the Middle East Institute.
+James M. Dorsey is a visiting senior research fellow at the National University of Singapore’s Middle East Institute and the author of The Turbulent World of Middle East Soccer blog